Optimox/HubMap/README.md

 ## Introduction

 Our approach is built on understanding the challenges behind the data.
-Our main contribution is the consideration if the link between healthy glomeruli and unhealthy ones by predicting both into two different classes.
+Our main contribution is the consideration of the link between healthy glomeruli and unhealthy ones by predicting both into two different classes.
 We incorporate several external datasets in our pipeline and manually annotated the two classes.
 Our model architecture is relatively simple, and the pipeline can be easily transferred to other tasks.

 You can read more about our solution [here](https://www.kaggle.com/theoviel/hubmap-final-methodology-submission/).
 A more concise write-up is also available [here](https://www.kaggle.com/c/hubmap-kidney-segmentation/discussion/238024).